Quickstart Guide to Military Space-A Flights

 • In person at the terminal

 E-mail and the MilSpaceA app allow you to sign up with multiple terminals at once.
+We have always used e-mail.

-If you sign up via e-mail, you must include all of the information listed in the “Space-A Sign-Up Options & Required Information” section of the AMC website’s Space Available Travel page (see screenshot below).
+When signing up via e-mail, you must include all of the information listed in the “Space-A Sign-Up Options & Required Information” section of the AMC website’s Space Available Travel page (see screenshot below).

 Screenshot of Space-A travel signup information on the AMC website